fdekeers/mozart-container/README.md

 The `-p` option allows to provide the port mappings between the host ports and the container ports, with the syntax `host_port:container_port`.
+More precisely, this means that, for every mapping, the port `container_port` inside the container can be accessed from the host port `host_port`.
 This option is ignored on Linux, since *host networking* is used, which means that the container uses the host network stack directly.
 To provide multiple mappings, simply provide this option multiple times.